ipeis/HMCTuning/README.md

 ## Example

-In the following gif you can observe a simple example on how effective is the training algorithm for a wave-shaped density.
+In the following gifs you can observe two simple examples on how effective is the training algorithm for wave-shaped (left) and dual-mooon densities.
 Horizontal scaling is automatically increased during training to inflate the proposal for covering the density.

 <p>
   <img src="assets/gifs/training_wave.gif" width="400" />